-It is crucial that our code can produce accurate results, because the adjustment methods are based on the assumption that the code represents the BSSN system (2.6)-(2.10) accurately.
-We verified our code by comparing our numerical data with analytic solutions from the gauge-wave and Gowdy-wave testbeds in Sec.
+It is crucial that our code can produce accurate results, because the adjustment methods are based on the assumption that the code represents the BSSN system (2.6), (2.7), (2.8), (2.9), and (2.10) accurately.
+We verified our code by comparing our numerical data with analytic solutions from the gauge-wave and Gowdy-wave test beds in Sec.
 III.
 The actual procedures are as follows:

-- 1. Evolve only one component, e.g. \tilde{A}{xx} , numerically, and express all the other components with those of the analytic solution.
+- (1) Evolve only one component, e.g. \tilde{A}{xx} , numerically, and express all the other components with those of the analytic solution.
 In this situation, the origin of the error is from the finite differencing of the analytic solution in the spatial direction and from that of the numerically evolved component (\tilde{A}{xx}) both in spatial and time directions.
 We checked the code by monitoring the difference between the numerically evolved component (\tilde{A}{xx}) and its analytic expression.
-This procedure was applied to all the components one by one. - 2.
-Evolve only several components, e.g., \tilde{A}{xx} and $\tilde{\Gamma}^x$, numerically, and express the other components by the analytic solution.
-The error can be checked by a procedure similar to the one above. - 3.
-Evolve all the components numerically, and check the error with the analytic solution.
+This procedure was applied to all the components one by one. - (2) Evolve only several components, e.g., \tilde{A}{xx} and $\tilde{\Gamma}^x$, numerically, and express the other components by the analytic solution.
+The error can be checked by a procedure similar to the one above. - (3) Evolve all the components numerically, and check the error with the analytic solution.

-We repeated these procedure three times by switching the propagation directions (x, y, and z-directions)of gauge-wave and Gowdy-wave solutions.
+We repeated these procedures 3 times by switching the propagation directions (x, y, and z-directions) of gauge-wave and Gowdy-wave solutions.
 We also applied these procedures in a 2D test [29], and checked the off-diagonal component.